Emergency Medical Services

 This program gives the student the opportunity to:

-- To prepare competent, entry-level Emergency Medical Technician-Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, with or without exit points at the Emergency Medical Technician- Intermediate, and/or Emergency Medical Technician, and/ or First Responder levels.
-This program gives the student the opportunity to perform advanced life support life saving skill in the environment constantly encountered by a field level street paramedic operating out of an ambulance, helicopter, or mobile intensive care unit.
+- To prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.
+This program gives the student the opportunity to perform advanced life support lifesaving skills in the environment constantly encountered by a field level street paramedic operating out of an ambulance, helicopter, or mobile intensive care unit.

 The graduate of this program is able to: